Two Category 4 hurricanes hit the same place in two weeks. That’s unheard of.

 This year, Hurricane Laura struck Lake Charles, La., at the end of August as a Category 4, bringing widespread damage and destruction; the city narrowly avoided what would have been a catastrophic storm surge by only about 10 miles.
 The same region was hit by Category 2 Hurricane Delta 43 days later in early October, bringing winds up to 96 mph to Lake Charles and strewing piled-up debris from Laura about the landscape.

 In 2017, Irma and Maria, both Category 5 storms, carved out parallel tracks through the tropical Atlantic about two weeks apart.
 Irma hit Barbuda, Anguilla and Saint-Martin at Category 5 strength in August before clipping the northern British Virgin Islands.
-Maria ravaged Dominica as a 165 mph Category 5 on Sept.
+Maria ravaged Dominica as a 165-mph Category 5 on Sept.
 19 before its infamous siege on Puerto Rico as a Category 4.
 The two hurricanes’ tracks briefly came within about 75 miles of each other.

 “Frances and Jeanne in 2004 also made landfall in close succession at almost exactly the same spot in Florida, but Frances was a 2 and Jeanne a 3 on the Saffir-Simpson scale,” Klotzbach wrote.